 - Rehearse your introduction with a friend or advisor.

 - Plan to be at the fair for at least one hour; give yourself time to talk to employers and wait in lines if there are many students waiting for the same employer.

 - Take notes about who you talked with and what you talked about with each representative.

-- Read page 51 of the CCO Handbook, Make the Most of a Career Fair, for additional pointers.
+- Read page 8 of the CCO Handbook, The Art of Networking, for additional pointers.

 What to Bring / What to Wear / What to Do